Paota, Rajasthan: Demographics

-Paota is a tehsil in Jaipur district, Rajasthan.
-Indraj Gurjar is Member of Legislative Assembly (MLA) and Rajyavardhan Singh Rathore is Member of Parliament (MP) and has served as a Cabinet Minister for Ministry of Sports, India.
-Paota initially was a gram panchayat under Panchayat President Urmila Agarwal (wife of Nirmal Pansari).
 Paota became the tehsil after its request was recognised by the government of Rajasthan, which previously was the constitute of Viratnagar.
 Paota municipality serves along with Pragpura and now it is known as Paota-Pragpura Municipality with almost total 2522 families residing in it.
 As per the 2011 census, Paota town has a population of 15,473, of which 8119 are males while 7354 are females.
 In Paota town the population of children age 0-6 is 2315, which makes up 14.96% of the total population of the village.

-Sex ratio

-The average sex ratio of Paota town is 906, which is lower than the Rajasthan state average of 928.
-The child sex ratio for Paota as per census is 876, lower than the Rajasthan average of 888.

 Education

 Paota has a high literacy rate compared to rest of Rajasthan.
 In 2011, the literacy rate of Paota was 76.33% compared to 66.11% in Rajasthan.
 In Paota, male literacy stands at 87.54% while the female literacy rate is 64.04%.
-Paota is monarchy and leader in schooling but lacks in PG and technical UG college.

 Caste Factor

 Scheduled Castes (SC) constitute 17.19%, while Scheduled Tribes (ST) were 7.73% of the total population in Paota town.